C-D-Lewis/whosatpaddys.pub/README.md

 ![](assets/screenshot.png)

-Website built with [fabricate.js]() and TypeScript to allow filtering of episodes of It's Always Sunny in Philadelphia based on featured characters, writers, and tags.
+Website built with [fabricate.js](https://github.com/c-d-lewis/fabricate.js) and TypeScript to allow filtering of episodes of It's Always Sunny in Philadelphia based on featured characters, writers, and tags.

 Deploys automatically with GitHub Actions on commit to `master`.

-## Setup
+## Run locally

+Install dependencies:

 ```
 npm ci
 ```

-## Build
+Build the site:

 ```
 npm run build
 ```

-## Run locally
+Run a dev server:

 ```
 npm start